AravindKurapati/ai-prompt-watch/readme.md

 ## What This Is

 A research dashboard that tracks how frontier AI models' system prompts change over time.
-Every day, a pipeline syncs the latest prompt files, diffs them against previous versions, classifies the changes by behavioral category, and publishes an updated dashboard.
+Every day, a pipeline syncs the latest prompt files, diffs them against previous versions, classifies the changes by behavioral category and publishes an updated dashboard.

-Built for developers and AI researchers who want to understand how model behavior, safety posture, and product decisions evolve — without manually digging through git history.

 > **Note:** Prompt files are sourced from the community-maintained collection at [asgeirtj/system_prompts_leaks](https://github.com/asgeirtj/system_prompts_leaks).
 This repo is the analysis layer built on top: the diff pipeline, behavioral tagging, and dashboard UI are all original work.